davidawad/insightweets/README.md

 # Insightweet
-# Find out about what people are like, anywhere.
+# "Find out about what people are like, anywhere."

+## This Hack won the IBM Bluemix prize at HackNY

 ## An app deployed on IBM bluemix using Watson personality insights based on an aggregate of location specific Tweets from Twitter.
 ## Built on NodeJS, using Express.js, and the Jade templating language.